supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Deploy_Defender_Endpoint.md

 ### Review
 In this lab, you have completed the following:
+- Prepared the Microsoft 365 Defender workspace
 - Initialized Microsoft Defender for Endpoint
 - Onboarded a Device
+- Configured Roles
-- Configured Roles and Device Groups
+- Configured Device Groups

 ## Proceed to Exercise 2